AselEsra/Album-Lists/README.md

 ## Project Description

 A basic Gui to keep album names and properties of them.
 Created with **javafx**.
-With the help of **mysql** all of the data inserted, deleted and updated will remain in a database called ***lib.sql*** file (reading from lib file and writing on it).
-There are 7 classes & files in total, whish are;
+With the help of **mysql** all of the data inserted, deleted and updated will remain in a database.
+There are **9** classes & files in total, which are;

 - ***Main.java :*** To start the Gui
 - ***Controller.java :*** Where all of the functions are written